With the rise of automation, many career paths once seen as stable or thriving no longer guarantee that.

 Telemarketer

-Telemarketers, who contact potential customers by phone and attempt to sell a product or service, were once in high demand, but as more advertising and promotion is done online, projected job growth is minimal.
+Telemarketers, who contact potential customers by phone and attempt to sell products or services, were once in high demand, but as more advertising and promotion is done online, projected job growth is minimal.

 Data entry clerk

-Since these employees do routine duties like maintaining company records and data, automation will make many jobs obsolete.
+Since these employees perform routine tasks such as maintaining company records and data, automation will make many of their jobs obsolete.
 However, data analysis is a thriving industry.

 Bank teller

 Banking is another industry in which the majority of business is done online.
-Of course, there are some services for which people need to go to banks, but with a bleak job outlook for the coming years, tellers may want to consider pivoting to online support instead.
+Some services require people to visit banks, but with a bleak job outlook for the coming years, tellers may want to consider pivoting to online support instead.

-The BLS projects that the employment of tellers will drop 15% over the next decade.
+The BLS projects that teller employment will decline by 13% over the next decade.

 Retail cashier

-With automated checkout becoming the norm at more stores, the BLS expects the employment of retail cashiers to drop 11% between 2023 and 2033.
+As automated checkout becomes the norm at more stores, the BLS expects the number of retail cashiers to drop by 10% between 2024 and 2034.

-If you work in the industry, consider pivoting to take on a sales associate or customer support job that is less likely to be automated.
+If you work in the industry, consider pivoting into a sales associate or customer support role that is less likely to be automated.

 Print journalist